-Not just for small spaces, the dwarf Korean lilac (Syringa meyeri 'Palibin') is large enough at five feet tall and seven feet wide to add heft to the spring border, while not overwhelming the average suburban lot.
-The dense growth habit of 'Palabin' lilac makes it a good candidate for a hedge, and as a bonus the shrubs are resistant to mildew.
+Not just for small spaces, the dwarf Korean lilac (Syringa meyeri "Palibin") is large enough at 5 feet tall and 7 feet wide to add heft to a spring border without overwhelming the average suburban lot.
+The dense growth habit of the "Palabin" lilac makes it a good candidate for a hedge.
+As a bonus, the shrubs are resistant to mildew.

 Souvenir de Louis Spaeth

-The cerise blooms of 'Souvenir de Louis Spaeth' attract butterflies and hummingbirds like mad in May, while shrugging off nibbling deer and rabbits.
-Although the 12-foot shrub has a vigorous growth habit, this cultivar is at it's at its best in cool summer areas where powdery mildew is less likely to turn the foliage into an eyesore.
+The cerise blooms of "Souvenir de Louis Spaeth" attract butterflies and hummingbirds like mad in May, while shrugging off nibbling deer and rabbits.
+Although the 12-foot shrub has a vigorous growth habit, this cultivar is at its best in cool summer areas where powdery mildew is less likely to turn the foliage into an eyesore.

-The icy lavender flower panicles of 'Miss Kim' lilac will announce that spring has arrived every May in your full sun garden.
+The icy lavender flower panicles of "Miss Kim" lilac will announce that spring has arrived every May in your full sun garden.
 The cold and heat tolerance of this variety has given it a wide following from Minnesota to Georgia.
-Try 'Miss Kim' as a south-facing foundation planting, as the shrubs average five to six feet in height.
+Try "Miss Kim" as a south-facing foundation planting, as the shrubs average 5 to 6 feet in height.

-Syringa microphylla 'Superba' strikes the perfect balance of lush rosy-pink flower clusters and petite leaves on a six-foot lilac shrub.
-Although lilacs are known for being somewhat blah in the landscape after flowering is finished, 'Superba' may surprise with late summer rebloom in ideal growing conditions of strong sun, mild summers, and regular irrigation.
+Syringa microphylla "Superba" strikes the perfect balance of lush rosy-pink flower clusters and petite leaves on a 6-foot lilac shrub.
+Although lilacs are known for being somewhat unremarkable in the landscape after flowering is finished, "Superba" may surprise with late summer rebloom in ideal growing conditions of strong sun, mild summers, and regular irrigation.

-The cheerful bubblegum pink blooms of Syringa baibelle 'Tinkerbelle' give gardeners with smaller landscapes an opportunity to experience the fragrance of a late-blooming lilac, as the plants won't exceed six feet in height.
-The slow-growing, compact plants require very little maintenance, and resist mildew as well.
+The cheerful bubblegum pink blooms of Syringa baibelle "Tinkerbelle" give gardeners with smaller landscapes an opportunity to experience the fragrance of a late-blooming lilac, as the plants won't exceed 6 feet in height.
+The slow-growing, compact plants require very little maintenance and resist mildew as well.

-The ethereal blooms of 'Wedgwood Blue' lilac manage to be energizing and soothing at the same time.
+The ethereal blooms of "Wedgwood Blue" lilac manage to be energizing and soothing at the same time.
 Repeat the wonderful lavender-blue tones in your landscape with companion plantings of wisteria, forget-me-nots, Dutch iris, and grape hyacinth to capitalize on the tranquility of this hue.

-A 'Charles Joly' lilac is a strong tonic against the dreary rainy days of spring, especially when planted beside a stand of cheerful yellow daffodils.
-'Charles Joly' is one of the larger lilac varieties at 15 feet, which is great for gardeners who love to harvest armloads of cut flowers without sacrificing the beauty of the outdoor bloom show.
+A "Charles Joly" lilac is a strong tonic against the dreary rainy days of spring, especially when planted beside a stand of cheerful yellow daffodils.
+"Charles Joly" is one of the larger lilac varieties at 15 feet, which is great for gardeners who love to harvest armloads of cut flowers without sacrificing the beauty of the outdoor bloom show.

 Madame Florent Stepman

 As a shrub that can live for decades, it's important to choose a lilac cultivar with a timeless appearance.
-A white-blooming shrub like 'Madame Florent Stepman' lilac can give the spring garden a traditional look, while complementing any house color.
+A white-blooming shrub-like "Madame Florent Stepman" lilac can give the spring garden a traditional look, while complementing any house color.

 Mrs. Edward Harding

-It doesn't take much effort to train a French lilac like 'Mrs. Edward Harding' into tree form.
+It doesn't take much effort to train a French lilac like "Mrs. Edward Harding" into tree form.
 Prune off all side shoots on a young shrub to a strong central leader, and maintain with annual pruning after flowering.

-Fully double flowers on the 'Paul Thirion' lilac will give your spring floral arrangements extra petal power.
+Fully double flowers on the "Paul Thirion" lilac will give your spring floral arrangements extra petal power.
 This compact variety looks right at home by the front porch or the patio, where its compact growth habit won't interfere with foot traffic.

 15 of 15